 - Initial laparoscopic incision

 - Laparoscopic stapling is used to divide the upper section of the stomach from the small intestine.

 - The end of the small intestine, called the Roux limb, is connected to the newly-created stomach pouch.

 The Roux en Y gastric bypass is an ulcerogenic operation, meaning all patients are prone to ulcers post surgery.
 This risk will continue lifelong.
 Smoking cigarettes will turn a relatively low-risk possibility of developing ulcers into a relatively high risk of developing one.
 Patients must, therefore, quit smoking at least 6 weeks prior to surgery.

 Patients who undergo the gastric bypass will have a lifelong risk of internal hernias.
 In this condition, a space created during the initial procedure allows small intestine to get trapped within it.
-Internal hernias occur rarely (~1%) and typically need operative resolution with a Bariatric Surgeon.
+Internal hernias occur rarely (~1%) and typically need operative resolution with a weight loss surgeon.
 The overall risk of complications with the gastric bypass is ~7% while the risks of death is <1%.
 Patients can expect to stay in the hospital for 2-3 days.

 Patients often worry about the potential side-effects or complications of the Roux-en-Y gastric bypass.

 Both the short (first 30 days after surgery) and long-term (lifelong) risks of this procedure are greater than those of the vertical sleeve gastrectomy, adjustable gastric band or intragastric balloon.
 Complications may include bleeding (short-term risk) leaks from the staple lines or at the intestinal connections (short-term risk), internal hernias (short and long-term risk), ulcers (short and long-term risk), dumping syndrome, malnutrition, micronutrient and vitamin deficiencies (short and long-term risks).
 Dumping syndrome is unique to the gastric bypass.